rtbenfield/talks-kcdc-2025-write-once-stream-everywhere/slides/slides.md

 <v-click>
 <section>

-## Logical Replication
+## Replication Slot

-The concept of replicating a database by tracking changes in the form of individual record modification.
+An instance of a replication consumer that should be tracked by the primary to retain changes.

 </section>
 </v-click>